Discretization of Linear Problems in Banach Spaces: Residual Minimization, Nonlinear Petrov-Galerkin, and Monotone Mixed

-In the case $p=1$, the formula in the right-hand side of~\eqref{eq:Dmapa} also works and defines an element in the set~$\mcJ_{L^1(\Omega)}(v)$. \end{example} \begin{example}[The~$W_0^{1,p}$ case] See~\eqref{adv:J1D} and~\eqref{eq:JW1q0} for explicit expressions of the duality map in~$W^{1,p}_0(\Omega)$, $1<p<\infty$, in 1-D and multiple dimensions, respectively.~ \end{example}
+which can shown by computing the G\^{a}teaux derivative of~$v\mapsto \tfrac{1}{2}(\int_\Omega |v|^p)^{2/p}$, or by verifying the identities in Definition~\ref{def:Dmap}.
+In the case $p=1$, the formula in the right-hand side of~\eqref{eq:Dmapa} also works and defines an element in the set~$\mcJ_{L^1(\Omega)}(v)$.
+Note however that $L^1$ is not a special Banach space as discussed above. \end{example}